 Power Tip #1: Brand Your Notes

 Add some branding to notes that you share as public links.
 I often include the logo for my company, which I hyperlink to my website in the footer of my note.
 I also have a header image that I include in some public notes - particularly those that I create as "handouts" that support the public speaking I do.
-Note the use of a branding header and footer in this demo public note.

 Power Tip #2: Coach Clients to Bookmark the Link in Their Browser